qc-design/plaquette/docs/dev/new_backend.rst

 property that determines which jobs have been completed for the list of jobs submitted using the device.

-Simulators that allow obtaining the underlying quantum state of the backend may also define the ``state`` property to access such a state.
+Simulator backends that allow obtaining the underlying quantum state may also either define a ``state(self) -> device.QuantumState`` property or maintain a ``self.state: device.QuantumState`` attribute to allow :class:`.Device` access the quantum state.

 Furthermore, all arguments and keyword arguments passed to :class:`.Device` upon creation are later passed to the underlying backend object.
 Therefore, custom methods and properties may also be implemented in new backends that may take arguments passed at the time of creation.

-If you have any suggestions or questions related to creating new device backends, feel free to open a `new GitHub issue <https://github.com/qc-design/plaquette/issues/new/choose>`_!
+If you have any questions or suggestions related to creating new backends, feel free to open a `new GitHub issue <https://github.com/qc-design/plaquette/issues/new/choose>`_!